0JK0/Projects/README.md

 	- Description: A "Simplified" copy of the game wordle
 	- Features: Works totally from the terminal with a good and easy to use "GUI"
 	- Usage: Guess a word and the game will you input to help you guess the 5 letters word word you have 6 attempts
-	- Note: For more info read the README.md file insie the folder.
+	- Note: For more info read the README.md file inside the folder.

 - ### Website
 	- Description: A simple website that i use as my personal startpage for firefox
 	- Features: All my most used websites organized, a Javasricpt script used to display time
 	- Usage: If you just want to see it go to https://0jk0.github.io/, or you could also just download the directory
-	- Note: It might not be the most current version since i change the color scheme alot.
+	- Note: It might not be the most current version since i change the color scheme a lot.

 - ### Python Calculator Through Terminal
 	- Description: A simple calculator implemented in Python that runs through the terminal.